Loves of a Blonde: Plot

-Andula is a working-class young woman living in a fading Czech factory town, where, due to an oversight in central state planning, women outnumber men 16–1.
-The film opens with an intimate scene between Andula and her fellow shoe-factory-worker friend as they lie in bed in their dormitory discussing the ring given to Andula by her boyfriend Tonda and gossiping about her mildly flirtatious encounter with a forest ranger, which is shown in flashback.
+Andula, a working-class young woman, lives in a fading Czech factory town where women outnumber men 16–1.
+One night, she and a fellow shoe-factory-worker friend lie in bed in their dormitory, discussing the ring given to Andula by her boyfriend Tonda and gossiping about her flirtatious encounter with a forest ranger.

-The factory supervisor belatedly realizes that the gender disparity is impairing morale and productivity, so he arranges for an army officer to organize military maneuvers near the town in order for the factory to sponsor a big dance, at which the workers can find male companionship among the soldiery.
-"They need what we needed when we were young", he explains to a sympathetic officer.
-Anticipation runs high on both sides, with the girls expecting to meet the young men of their dreams, while the recruits, many of whom are actually middle-aged reservists, out-of-shape and already married, look forward to a night of revelry and seduction.
-The night of the party is a disappointment for some members of both groups; Andula and her friends are repulsed by the unappealing soldiers, whom they call "old buffers," and a trio of reservists are so nonplussed by the situation that they commit a series of comic faux pas, like sending a bottle of wine to the wrong table and dropping a wedding ring that one of them is trying to hide, only to watch it roll across the floor and land at the feet of the forlorn young women who they had mistakenly sent the bottle to.
-For these people, the mixer is a huge flop, with the girls retiring to the lavatory to devise a way to escape their pursuers and the aging reservists arguing with each other over expenses (one points out that "you can only get it [sex] free at home") and speculating on the necessity of going to the woods in order to consummate their romantic plans ("Imagine, in this weather!").
-For others, however, the dance is a success: the factory supervisor looks on in smug satisfaction as couples throng the crowded dance floor, one girl holds her hands together in a gesture showing her delight and gratitude when she is asked to dance, while an obese, balding soldier capers with a tall, thin brunette, both clearly having the time of their lives.
+Realizing that the gender disparity is impairing morale and productivity, the factory supervisor arranges for an army officer to organize military maneuvers near the town.
+The factory will sponsor a dance, at which the workers can find male companionship among the soldiery.
+Anticipation runs high on both sides, with the girls expecting to meet young men, while the recruits, many of whom are actually middle-aged reservists, out-of-shape and already married, look forward to a night of seduction.

+The night of the party is a disappointment for some members of both groups; Andula and her friends are repulsed by the soldiers, whom they call "old buffers," and three reservists are so nonplussed by the situation that they commit various faux pas, like sending a bottle of wine to the wrong table and dropping a wedding ring that one of them is trying to hide, only to watch it roll across the floor and land at the feet of the women who had received the bottle.
+For these people, the mixer is a flop, with the girls retiring to the lavatory to devise a way to escape their pursuers and the reservists arguing with each other over expenses and speculating on the necessity of going to the woods to have sex.
+For others, however, the dance is a success.